Serre's uniformity question and proper subgroups of $C_{ns}^+(p)$: Introduction

 We now elaborate more on some of these ingredients.
 The first component of our approach is Theorem \ref{effiso}, which gives an upper bound (in terms of the Faltings height of $E$) on the largest prime for which the image of the representation $\rho_{E,p}$ is contained in the normaliser of a non-split Cartan subgroup.
 The main improvement with respect to the existing literature consists in the fact that our version applies to all elliptic curves, even those with very small height.
 This is essential for our application, because the estimate $\log |j(E)| \leq 27000$ obtained in \cite{lefournlemos21} already shows that the Faltings height of $E$ is not too large (and our improved bounds later show that in fact $\log |j(E)| < 162$, leading one to consider curves with very small height).
 We point out that, while Theorem \ref{effiso} is expressed in terms of the Faltings height of $E$, this can be related very precisely to the Weil height of $j(E)$ (hence to $\log |j(E)|$) thanks to Theorem \ref{heights-ineq}.

 Next, we describe the results we obtain by studying the behaviour of the restriction of $\rho_{E,p}$ to inertia subgroups.
 By considering the image of $p$-inertia, we prove in Theorem \ref{-1mod9} that, for $p \equiv -1 \pmod 9$, the image of the representation $\rho_{E,p}$ is not contained in the group $G(p)$ up to conjugacy.
 Since we already know from Theorem \ref{zywina} that it suffices to consider primes $p \equiv 2 \pmod 3$, this result immediately rules out one third of the remaining primes.
 We also show that this statement cannot be improved by purely local arguments (see Remark \ref{rmk: local arguments cannot be extended further}).
 This reduction in the number of primes to consider turns out to be quite useful, though not essential, in a later step of the proof.
 Studying the image of $\ell$-inertia for $\ell \ne p$ we further prove that, if $\operatorname{Im} \rho_{E, p}$ is conjugate to $G(p)$, then the $\ell$-adic valuation of the $j$-invariant is divisible by 3, hence $j(E)$ is almost a cube (that is, it is an integer of the form $p^k c^3$ with $c \in \mathbb{Z}$).
-Moreover, using the theory of the canonical subgroup of Lubin \cite{lubin79} and Katz \cite{katz73}, we show that $j(E)$ is divisible by $p^4$ (Theorem \ref{canonicalsgr}).
+Moreover, using the theory of the canonical subgroup of Lubin \cite{lubin79} and Katz \cite{katz73}, we show that $j(E)$ is divisible by $p^4$ (Proposition \ref{canonicalsgr}).
 This gives the inequality $\log p \le \frac{1}{4} (\log|j(E)| - 3\log |c|)$, which for small values of $j(E)$ is better than the bound on $p$ coming from our surjectivity theorem, and in all cases further constrains the possible values of $j(E)$ for a given $p$.
-All of these results are new with respect to \cite{lefournlemos21}.
+All of these results are new with respect to \cite{lefournlemos21}; in particular, our use of the canonical subgroup to study the arithmetic properties of $j$ seems to be novel.